choudhary-archit/mainsite/content/resume.md

                          when="June 2022" %}}
 * Russian delegate in the Security Council at my school's MUN in June 2022
 * Topic: "The Humanitarian Situation in Ukraine"
         {{% /resume-entry %}}

-        {{% resume-entry what="British Parliamentary Debate"
-                         where="The Sister Café, Brussels"
-                         when="May 2023 - present" %}}
-* I attend a debate club in Brussels that meets every Wednesday evening
-* Regular participant in the debates
-        {{% /resume-entry %}}

     {{< /resume-section >}}